Gail Haines

-Gail S. Haines (born 19 December 1951) is a former American politician from Michigan.
+Gail Haines (born 19 December 1951) is a former American politician from Michigan.
 Haines was a Republican member of Michigan House of Representatives.

 Education

-In 1973, Haines earned a Bachelor of Science degree in Education from State University of New York.
-Haines earned a Master of Science degree in Education from Nazareth College.
+Haines received a Bachelor of Science degree in Education from State University of New York in 1973 and a Master of Science degree in Education from Nazareth College in 1975.

 Career

 Haines was a public school teacher and an educator.

 On November 4, 2010, Haines won an election to the state house and became a Republican member of Michigan House of Representatives for District 43.
 Haines defeated Scott Hudson and Paul J. Greenawalt with 49.25% of the vote.
 On November 6, 2012, as an incumbent, Haines won the election and continued serving District 43.
 Haines defeated Neil Billington with 60.76% of the votes.

 A former member of the Lake Angelus city council, Haines is a member of a number of community boards and organizations.